 The Narracan Burrowing Crayfish is found over an area of approximately 30 x 20 km to the north and west of the Eastern Strzelecki Ranges.
 The range includes as far west as Strzelecki-Ferndale to the Little Morwell River at Darlimurla in the south east.
 It is also found in Sunny Creek catchments just south of Traralgon.
-Their habitat(map coming soon) usually occurs in altitudes over 120 m.
+Their habitat(click here for map of range) usually occurs in altitudes over 120 m.

 What do Narracan Burrowing Crayfish Look Like?